desec-io/desec-stack/README.md

 2.  `./api-settings.py`: `api` configuration

-3. Set up TLS-secured replication of the `pdnsmaster` database to feed your PowerDNS slaves.
+3. Set up TLS-secured replication of the `nsmaster` database to feed your PowerDNS slaves.

     To generate the necessary keys and certificates, follow the instructions at https://dev.mysql.com/doc/refman/5.7/en/creating-ssl-files-using-openssl.html.
 In the `openssl req -newkey` steps, consider switching to a bigger key size, and add `-subj '/CN=slave.hostname.example'`.
 (It turned out that StartSSL and Let's Encrypt certificates do not work out of the box.)

 4. Set sensitive information and network topology using environment variables or an `.env` file.
-You need (you can use the `env` file as a template):
+You need (you can use the `.env.default` file as a template):
     - network
       - `DESECSTACK_IPV6_SUBNET`: IPv6 net, ideally /80 (see below)
       - `DESECSTACK_IPV6_ADDRESS`: IPv6 address of frontend container, ideally 0642:ac10:0080 in within the above subnet (see below)